Most students know that bullying is bad, and yet bullying still happens in our schools every day.

 - I bet you’d make a great apple pie.

 When both apples have come back to you, hold them up again and ask students if they still look the same.
 Their appearance hasn’t changed, right?

 Now cut each apple in half.

-The apple that you spoke to with love and kindness is clean and white on the inside.
+The apple that you spoke to with kindness is clean on the inside.

-The apple that you were all cruel to is bruised, mushy, and brown.
+The apple that you were all cruel to is bruised and mushy.

 Let your students react to the two apples.
 Why does one look so different on the inside than the other one?

-Now that the bullied apple is so damaged, is there anything we can do to make it clean and unblemished again?
+Now that the bullied apple is damaged, is there anything we can do to make it clean and unblemished again?
 No matter how many kind words we say to this apple now, we can’t make these bruises go away.
-In the same way, we can make a person who has been bullied feel better, but she’ll always have the memories of the hurtful things that were done to her.
+In the same way, we can make a person who has been bullied feel better, but they’ll always have the memories of the hurtful thingsr.